 Each leader’s official training record, maintained by the council, will document all training completed by the leader.
 Leaders should contact the council registrar for any questions regarding training records.
 After examining his or her record, if the leader believes that training courses are not reflected on their record, annotate the record with the title and approximate date the course was completed and send it to the registrar who will update that leader’s record.
 Proof of completed training is helpful but not required

 Timeframe for New Leaders

-New leaders must complete Youth Protection and Fast Start within 90 days of their initial registration and Basic Leader Training within 180 days.
+New leaders must complete Youth Protection immediately (or application cannot be processed), and Fast Start within 90 days of their initial registration and Basic Leader Training within 180 days.

 Previous Equivalent Courses

 If a leader has been trained in a previous course which was equivalent to a course listed above, this policy does not demand that the leader update his or her training, as long as he or she is in compliance with national standards.
 For instance, leaders who have been trained in New Leader Essentials are not required to be trained in This is Scouting.